Share

 • gene expression changes

-• oxidative stress-related pathways
+• oxidative changes

-• DNA damage detection/repair pathways
+• DNA damage detection and repair genes

-• protein damage/repair pathways
+• protein damage/repair genes

 Limitations